 Ongoing poverty, a dysfunctional family, or an unhappy marriage are examples of situations that can cause chronic stress.
 It occurs when a person can see no way to avoid their stressors and stops seeking solutions.
 A traumatic experience early in life may also contribute to chronic stress.

-Chronic stress makes it difficult for the body to return to a normal level of stress hormone activity, which can contribute to problems in the following systems:
+Chronic stress makes it difficult for the body to return to a normal level of stress hormone activity, which can contribute to

 A constant state of stress can also increase a person’s risk of type 2 diabetes, high blood pressure, and heart disease.
 Depression, anxiety, and other mental health disorders, such as post-traumatic stress disorder (PTSD), can develop when stress becomes chronic.